-- Consistently receives outstanding clinical evaluations [mostly and consistently above expectations] from the residents and faculty - Receives a final RIME scoring of at least a manager. - Consistently demonstrates professional behavior, including attending all scheduled activities except in the event of an excused absence.
+- Consistently receives outstanding clinical evaluations [mostly and consistently above expectations] from the residents and faculty - Receives a final RIME scoring of at least a manager. - Consistently demonstrates professional behavior, including attending all scheduled activities except in the event of an excused absence. - Completes all portfolio assignments on time

-Pass with Commendation Eligibility
+Pass with Commendation Eligibility (PC)